9CB5/easybank-landing-page/README.md

 ## Usage

-To run the project locally and compile changes, run the following command:
+To run the project locally and compile changes, run the following command

 ```bash
 npm run compile:sass